grcc-cis-openlab/web-applications/docs-src/pages/setting-up-ec2-tutorial.md

 ### Allocate an Elastic IP address and associate it with your EC2 instance

-Our next step is to assign a permanent IP address to your EC2 instance - this is required to install a SSL/TLS certificate, which we'll need in order to enable HTTPS (an encrypted version of a standard web request).
-While not strictly required, HTTPS is considered best practice, especially when installing tools such as phpMyAdmin for managing our databases (you'll do this step later in the tutorial).
+Our next step is to assign a static IP address to your EC2 instance - this is required to install a SSL/TLS certificate, which we'll need in order to enable HTTPS (an encrypted version of a standard web request).
+While not strictly required, HTTPS is considered best practice, especially when installing tools such as phpMyAdmin for managing your databases (you'll do this step later in the tutorial).

 #### Allocate an Elastic IP address